 Mixed hearing loss refers to the presence of both sensorineural and conductive hearing loss and occurs in the inner ear and/or auditory nervous system and the outer and/or middle ear.

 Mixed hearing loss is caused by a combination of conditions leading to sensorineural and conductive hearing loss.
 For example, a person with age-related sensorineural hearing loss with earwax blockage, or a person with noise-induced sensorineural hearing loss with an ear infection.

 As with sensorineural and conductive hearing loss, symptoms include a reduced ability to hear sounds, particularly with reduced clarity in understanding speech.
 Other symptoms can include tinnitus, a sensation of fullness in the ears, pain and/or fluid discharge.

 Treating mixed hearing loss often starts with determining how to address the conductive component of the hearing loss, which can include antibiotics, removal of excess earwax, or surgery.
 Once the conductive component of hearing loss has been treated, hearing aids are most commonly prescribed to treat residual conductive hearing loss or permanent sensorineural hearing loss.

 How to get help

 There are several factors that can contribute to hearing loss in the outer, middle, and inner ears or auditory nervous system.
 Some of the causes or conditions can be reversed, but most often hearing loss is permanent and can be treated with prescribed hearing aids or other options.
-If you are experiencing any symptoms indicative of hearing loss, be sure to visit a local hearing clinic near you and speak to a hearing healthcare professional who will assess your hearing loss and discuss the best treatment options for you.
+In children, untreated hearing loss can lead to communication disorders.
+If you are experiencing any symptoms indicative of hearing loss, be sure to visit a local hearing clinic near you and speak to a hearing healthcare professional who will give you a hearing test and discuss the best treatment options for you.